-Located in Devon, UK, Hanbury-Autogil has a highly experienced team of engineers with expertise across myriad of fields.
-They can solve complex manufacturing requirements either through the supply of precision components to the design and manufacture of machines.
+Located in Devon, UK, Hanbury-Autogil has a highly experienced team of engineers with expertise across multiple industries.
+The team at Hanbury-Autogil can solve complex manufacturing requirements either through the supply of precision components or the design and manufacture of converting and cutting machines.

-The combination of a highly experienced team and the latest machine tools result in the ability to meet and surpass the expectations of clients, consistently.
+The combination of a highly experienced team, internal design and manufacture and the latest machine tools result in the ability to meet and surpass the expectations of clients, consistently.

-The Company prides itself in being able to service the demands of large-scale OEM’s operating in industries which span from Rail Networks to the Medical Sectors.
+The Company prides itself in being able to service the demands of large-scale OEM’s operating in industries which include:

 The company operates over a 2-shift pattern – delivering high-quality parts to the exact specification of clients.
-Significant growth has occurred due to this and now the exacting standards demanded by the pharmaceutical, rail and heavy plant industries are being consistently met – Especially the electrically and hydraulically powered drive and transmission equipment used in the construction industry.
+Significant growth has occurred due to our increase in capacity and now the exacting standards demanded by the pharmaceutical, rail and heavy plant industries are being consistently met – Especially the electrically and hydraulically powered drive and transmission equipment used in the construction industry.

-Now there are a large variety of industries and applications throughout the world using Autogil machines where their introduction has shown considerable savings in production costs.
+Now there are a large variety of industries and applications throughout the world using Hanbury-Autogil machines where their introduction has shown considerable savings in production costs.

 Furthermore, Hanbury-Autogil offers a complete in-house solution which delivers a distinct advantage over their competitors.
-Design, Fabrication, Component Manufacture, Assembly and Commissioning are all undertaken under one roof.
+Design, Fabrication, Component Manufacture, Assembly, Commissioning and After Care are all undertaken under one roof.
 Therefore facilitating the highest level of symmetry across all stages of production and ensures an exceptional level of quality down to the finest intricacies of the system.

 More broadly speaking, this unique competitive advantage permits them to be particularly responsive to any changes in the specification that their customers may require beyond the initial design stage.